theajack/storage-enhance/README.md

 5. Support protect mode, protect data will not be deleted by remove and clear in normal mode
 6. Support times mode to limit the number of data access operations
 7. Support expires mode to set the data expiration time
-8. Support time monitoring for access deletion operations
+8. Support event monitoring for access deletion operations
 9. Support settings to use temp mode, only stored in memory, not written to disk

 ### 2.Quick to use